New Member Dinner

 Do I have to be baptized to join the church?

 All members of the United Methodist Church are baptized Christians, which means that when you come to join, you may do so with a profession of faith which will include a time of baptism.
 If you have already been baptized, you may join our church family at any time.
 Please visit one of our connecting points outside each of our worship spaces before or after any of our worship services.
 Our staff and volunteers will be there and will help you with the joining process.
-You may also join our church family at Starting Point, a casual and relaxed gathering where you will learn more about our church, our mission, and what we believe.
-Find the next Starting Point online.
+You may also join our church family at the New Member Dinner, a casual and relaxed gathering where you will learn more about our church, our mission, and what we believe.
+Find the next New Member Dinner online.

 What are the expectations of members?